 Assisted human reproduction is provided for in the private sector and at present there are no standard limits relating to age or infertility.
-However, most providers of assisted human reproduction services adhere to the guidelines produced by the Irish Fertility Society: http://irishfertilitysociety.com/documents-and-resources/pdfs/IFS-Report-Final.pdf
+However, most providers of assisted human reproduction services adhere to the guidelines produced by the Irish Fertility Society.